Early Check is a voluntary study that provides free health tests to new babies.

 When babies are born in North Carolina, they get a heel prick to test for certain health conditions.
 This is called regular newborn screening.
-Early Check is a research study that offers two extra tests for fragile x syndrome and spinal muscular atrophy.
-These are rare but serious health conditions.
+Early Check is a research study that offers additional screening for a panel of rare but serious health conditions.

 Why should you join?